nhsconnect/prm-practice-migration/guide/01-kickoff.md

 * Third party system suppliers, for example DocMan

 ## Schedule regular migration meetings

-Now is a good time to schedule regular migration meetings We suggest holding them on a weekly basis at the same time.
+Now is a good time to schedule regular migration meetings.

+* We suggest holding them on a weekly basis at the same time.
-Book rooms and make sure everyone who needs to can attend Keep call conference IDs tools consistent i.e. try to reuse the same conference call setup so that all participants can access it easily and repeatedly
+* Book rooms and make sure everyone who needs to can attend
+* Keep call conference IDs tools consistent i.e. try to reuse the same conference call setup so that all participants can access it easily and repeatedly
-Agree how you’ll all communicate and share information between meetings
+* Agree how you’ll all communicate and share information between meetings

 ## Check dates against availability

 Look at your key dates and the people you need

 * Plan for critical days - identify and make sure that people are aware and can be made available. * Do staff have pre-booked holidays?
 Training?
 * Are there any planned events or surgeries during this time?
 * Block time for you key dates